gaclee3b/shared/README.md

 ## keyboard projects
 ### merro60
 Two files are needed to configure the merro60 PCB.
-- The \*.hex file is required for QMK flashing with VIA enabled.
+- The \*.hex file is required for QMK flashing with VIA enabled
-- The \*.json file is required for VIA operation.
+- The \*.json file is required for VIA operation

 ![merro60 kle](merro60/kle.jpg)